 Shares purchased by the employee stock ownership plan with the proceeds of the loan will be held in a suspense account and released to participants' accounts as debt service payments are made.
 Shares released from the employee stock ownership plan will be allocated to each eligible participant's employee stock ownership plan account based on the ratio of each such participant's eligible compensation to the total eligible compensation of all eligible employee stock ownership plan participants.
 An employee is eligible for an employee stock ownership allocation if he is credited with 1,000 or more hours of service during the plan year, and either is actually employed on the last day of the plan year or terminates employment during the plan year on account of death, disability or attaining normal retirement age (age 59 1/2).
 Forfeitures will be reallocated among remaining participating employees in the same manner as an employer contribution (or released common stock).
 The account balances of participants within the employee stock ownership plan will become vested at a rate of 20% for each year of service, beginning with the second year of service, so that full vesting occurs after six years of service or upon attaining normal retirement age or upon termination of employment due to death or disability while actively employed.
 Credit for eligibility and vesting is given for years of service prior to adoption of the employee stock ownership plan.
-In the case of a "change in control," as defined in the employee stock ownership plan, which triggers a termination of the employee stock cannot be determined in advance, so benefits payable under the employee stock ownership plan are not fixed and the value of the common stock cannot be determined in advance, so benefits payable under the employee stock ownership plan cannot be estimated.
+In the case of a "change in control," as defined in the employee stock ownership plan, which triggers a termination of the employee stock ownership plan, participants immediately will become fully vested in their account balances.
+Benefits are payable upon retirement or other separation from service (including death or disability), or upon termination of the plan.
+HomeTrust Bancshares's contributions to the employee stock ownership plan cannot be estimated.